DONATE TODAY: SUPPORT CHILDREN AND YOUNG PEOPLE WITH A DISABILITY IN QUEENSLAND

 Therapy Assistants

-Your Montrose therapist will design a program that targets specific goals to be delivered by your Therapy Assistant.
+Your Northcott therapist will design a program that targets specific goals to be delivered by your Therapy Assistant.
 This could involve intensive focus on an important goal, ongoing practice to achieve an outcome or resource development.

 Therapy Assistant programs usually include 6-10 sessions and case notes will be completed following each session by the Therapy Assistant.

 In some cases, programs can be developed for delivery by your own Disability Support Worker.
-This has the same benefits as delivery by a Montrose Therapy Assistant but can allow delivery at home or in the community, and as part of your existing support plan.
+This has the same benefits as delivery by a Northcott Therapy Assistant but can allow delivery at home or in the community, and as part of your existing support plan.